wp-plugins/ninjafirewall/readme.txt

 * Advanced filtering options (ASCII control characters, NULL byte, PHP built-in wrappers, base64 decoder)
 * Real-time detection (File Guard)
 * File integrity monitoring (File Check)
+* Monitors the database and sends an alert if an administrator account is created, modified or deleted
 * Hooks and secures HTTP reponse headers to prevent XSS, phishing and clickjacking attempts(`X-Content-Type-Options`, `X-Frame-Options`, `X-XSS-Protection`)
 * Sets the `HttpOnly` flag on all cookies
 * Blocks username enumeration scanning attempts through the author archives and the login page